umamimolecule/azure-functions-http-middleware/README.md

 ## Motivation

-After having written several HTTP-triggered Azure Functions and writing the same cross-cutting concerns over and over for model validation, error handling, correlation IDs and such, it seemed appropriate to bundle all this into a package that can be re-used
+After having written several HTTP-triggered Azure Functions and writing the same cross-cutting concerns over and over for model validation, error handling, correlation IDs and such, it seemed appropriate to bundle all this into a package that can be re-used.

 This project was inspired by [this blog post](https://dasith.me/2018/01/20/using-azure-functions-httptrigger-as-web-api/) by Dasith Wijesiriwardena.